neoVincent/udemy_spring/README.md

 A and B are all same

 if we want to A has different B, We need proxy
 B should chagne its annoatation  @Scope(value = ConfigurableBeanFactory.SCOPE_PROTOTYPE,
 proxyMode = ScopedProxyMode.TARGET_CLASS)

+> note: the Autowired instance becomes Proxy, instead of B, and each time the Proxy get the instance of B it make sure the result is new instance

 #### How to config
 @Scope("prototype"") at each class/component